What Is a Destination Wedding? How They're Evolving in 2025

 - Why Do Couples Like Destination Weddings in the US?

-What is a Destination Wedding?
+What Is a Destination Wedding?

 It's nearly impossible to create one, concise destination wedding definition because it looks different for every couple.
-Traditionally, though, a destination wedding means a ceremony and/or reception that's held outside of the couple's hometown, which requires travel for most (if not all) of those involved.
+Traditionally, though, a destination wedding is a ceremony and/or reception that's held outside of the couple's hometown, which requires travel for most (if not all) of those involved.
 These weddings are commonly associated with picturesque locations, like the South of France or Cabo San Lucas, Mexico.
-In 2023, 19% of couples hosted a destination wedding, proving that they're a great alternative to a traditional marriage celebration in their hometown.
-Of those who planned a destination wedding, though, only 17% said they would consider the location to be tropical—and 12% said it was in a different country.
-This indicates that the majority of destination weddings today are actually domestic destination weddings—or, as we like to call them, "domestination weddings."

 Why Do Couples Like Destination Weddings in the US?

 Perhaps one major reason that domestination weddings are appealing to couples is their ability to provide guests with unique, tailored experiences.
 While destination weddings do require guests to spend time and money to get to the chosen location, couples have the opportunity to curate thoughtful weekend experiences that make travel worth the effort.
-"Couples are prioritizing elevated guest experiences and moving away from the traditional norms of a single-day event," explains Suzanne Thibeault, a wedding specialist for Alexandria, Virginia's tourism bureau.
+"Couples are prioritizing elevated guest experiences and moving away from the traditional norms of a single-day event," says Suzanne Thibeault, a wedding specialist for Alexandria, Virginia's tourism bureau.
 "What was once your special 'day' is quickly becoming a weekend experience reflective of each couple's personality.
 The goal is to strike a balance, allowing the unique destination to speak for itself while convening friends and family for organized activities nodding to the couple's passions and core values."

 Redling notes this is a common theme among wedding clients at Nemacolin, where to-be-weds take advantage of the ability to treat guests to luxe wellness activities, adventurous outdoor excursions, and fine dining experiences in addition to the wedding itself.
-"Couples getting married now want to host a wedding that 'no one has done before,'" she explains.
+"Couples getting married now want to host a wedding that 'no one has done before,'" she says.
 "They tend to be older and well-established in their careers and personal lives, so they know what they like, and they know what they do not want.
-With their maturity comes a desire for a wedding "experience" for their family and friends instead of a five-hour standard reception.
+With their maturity comes a desire for a wedding 'experience' for their family and friends instead of a five-hour standard reception.
 They are looking for more."

 Plus, booking an all-inclusive wedding package at a destination resort may include services and perks you wouldn't receive at a traditional venue.
 And for those looking to embark on a minimoon right after saying "I do," it's easier to maximize your travel expenses by staying at the property for a few extra nights.

-What are the Most Popular International Destination Wedding Locations for 2024?
+The Most Popular International Destination Wedding Locations

 Mexico